netdata/netdata/doc/GettingStarted.md

 </details>&nbsp;<br/>

 When you install multiple Netdata servers, all your servers will appear at the `my-netdata` menu at the top left of the dashboard.
-For this to work, you have to manually access just once, the dashboard of each of all your netdata servers.
+For this to work, you have to manually access just once, the dashboard of each of your netdata servers.

 The `my-netdata` menu is more than just browser bookmarks.
-When switching Netdata servers from that menu, any settings of the current dashboard view are propagated to the other netdata server.
-So, the current visible timeframe of the charts, the highlighted time-frame, the scrolling position of the dashboard, the theme you use, etc. are all propagated to the other server.
+When switching Netdata servers from that menu, any settings of the current view are propagated to the other netdata server:

+- the current charts panning (drag the charts left or right),
+- the current charts zooming (`SHIFT` + mouse wheel over a chart),
+- the highlighted time-frame (`ALT` + select an area on a chart),
+- the scrolling position of the dashboard,
+- the theme you use,
+- etc.

+are all sent over to other netdata server, to allow you troubleshoot cross-server performance issues easily.

 ## Starting and stopping Netdata